 There are several options when it comes to hosting your iPoint file.
 If you will be purchasing a new server, we have already done the hard part and found one for you at an affordable price!
-If you already have a server, you will need to make sure it meets or exceeds our minimum requirements.
+However, if you already have a server, you will need to ensure it meets or exceeds our minimum requirements.

 System and Hardware Requirements